-The Icelandic economy generated GDP of ISK 2,803 billion in 2018 (2017: ISK 2,617 billion).
+The Icelandic economy generated GDP of ISK 2,970 billion in 2019 (2018: ISK 2,788 billion).
 Iceland's living standards are among the highest in the world.
-According to World Bank data, gross national income (GNI) per capita measured in terms of purchasing power parities ("PPP") amounted to USD 53,640 in 2017.
+According to World Bank data, gross national income per capita measured in terms of purchasing power parities amounted to U.S.\$ 61,170 in 2019.

-Historically, prosperity has been built largely on Iceland's comparative advantages in abundant marine and energy resources, with related investment and services the main drivers of growth.
+Historically, prosperity has been built largely on Iceland's comparative advantages in abundant marine and energy resources.
 In the years prior to the 2008 financial crisis, the financial services and construction sectors were the main drivers of economic growth, and conversely, the contraction was most pronounced within those sectors after 2008.
-GDP growth resumed in 2010, however, and the contribution from the services sector was driven by a resurgence in domestic demand and growth in tourism-related services, supported by a competitive real exchange rate in the early phase of the recovery.
-This is also reflected in national accounts expenditure figures, which show that services exports along with private consumption and business investment have contributed the majority of GDP growth during the recovery period.
+GDP growth resumed in late 2010, however, and the contribution from the services sector was driven by a resurgence in domestic demand and growth in tourism-related services, supported by a competitive real exchange rate in the early phase of the recovery period that lasted nearly a decade.